apache/doris/docs/en/docs/advanced/cold_hot_separation.md

 ```
 ALTER TABLE create_table_partition MODIFY PARTITION (*) SET("storage_policy"="test_policy");
 ```
+**Note**: If the user specifies different storage policies for the entire table and certain partitions during table creation, the storage policy set for the partitions will be ignored, and all partitions of the table will use the table's policy.
+If you need a specific partition to have a different policy than the others, you can modify it by associating the partition with the desired storage policy, as mentioned earlier in the context of modifying an existing partition.
 For details, please refer to the [resource](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-RESOURCE.md), [policy](../sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-POLICY.md), create table, alter and other documents in the docs directory

 ### Some restrictions